milesyao/spark-StatShuffle-TrackJoin/docs/programming-guide.md

 $ PYSPARK_DRIVER_PYTHON=ipython ./bin/pyspark
 {% endhighlight %}

-To use the Jupyter notebook (previously known as the IPython notebook),
+You can customize the `ipython` command by setting `PYSPARK_DRIVER_PYTHON_OPTS`.
+For example, to launch the [IPython Notebook](http://ipython.org/notebook.html) with PyLab plot support:

 {% highlight bash %}
-$ PYSPARK_DRIVER_PYTHON=jupyter ./bin/pyspark
+$ PYSPARK_DRIVER_PYTHON=ipython PYSPARK_DRIVER_PYTHON_OPTS="notebook" ./bin/pyspark
 {% endhighlight %}

-You can customize the `ipython` or `jupyter` commands by setting `PYSPARK_DRIVER_PYTHON_OPTS`.

-After the Jupyter Notebook server is launched, you can create a new "Python 2" notebook from the "Files" tab.
-Inside the notebook, you can input the command `%pylab inline` as part of your notebook before you start to try Spark from the Jupyter notebook.
+After the IPython Notebook server is launched, you can create a new "Python 2" notebook from the "Files" tab.
+Inside the notebook, you can input the command `%pylab inline` as part of your notebook before you start to try Spark from the IPython notebook.

 </div>